All Stories

 Trail Running: How to Manage Thermoregulation, Moisture, and Lightweight Comfort During Continuous Effort

-1. Specific Trail Running Requirements
+1. Trail Running Specific Requirements

 Continuous exertion produces heavy sweat that must be evacuated immediately.
 Poor moisture management causes chafing, rapid cooling, or discomfort.
 Fabrics must breathe, dry fast, and never restrict movement.